 Scholarly and Research Interests

 My interests are in corporate governance and company law, the legal profession and the law regulating lawyers.

-At undergraduate level, I teach Company Law, Commercial Law and Medical Law.
+At undergraduate level, I teach Company Law, and the Legal Profession: Conduct, Law and Ethics.

-At postgraduate level, I teach Corporate Law and Advanced Corporate Law.
+At postgraduate level, I teach Corporate Law, Advanced Corporate Law and International Corporate Governance.

 Loughrey, J. (May 2011) Corporate Lawyers and Corporate Governance, Cambridge.